-Extractors are able to examine a response and extract information that can be re-used later by a Modifier.
+Extractors are able to examine a response and extract information to a User Variable.
+The variable can then be used later, such as in the value of the Field, using the Fields View.

 String-delimited Extractors

 The Actors View allows you create and edit simple extractors capable of extracting a value into a User Variable.
 Since the value will likely be changing, an extractor may be specified by using a pair of delimiting anchors to denote the beginning and end of the value to be extracted.